-History: This apple was discovered as a chance seedling (aka as a pippin) in the village of Newtown in New York sometime in the late 1600s or early 1700s.
+History: Also known as Albemarle Pippin.
+This apple was discovered as a chance seedling (aka a pippin) in the village of Newtown in New York sometime in the late 1600s or early 1700s.
 It was commonly grown in colonial America, even earning praise from both George Washington and Thomas Jefferson.
 In 1838, the American minister to Great Britain gave some to Queen Victoria who loved the apples so much she removed tariffs on the variety and they became an important export until the tariffs were reinstated during WW2.

 Canadian Hardiness Zone: 5

 Soil Preference: Sandy loam, loam, clay loam.Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.

 Growth Habits and Disease Resistance: Partially tip-bearing, moderately vigorous, low precocity, slow to start producing fruit and tends to produce fruit every other year but has good crops when it does.
 Slightly susceptible to mildew, fireblight, and cedar rust and susceptible to scab, canker, and bitter pit.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)